 In 1886 he married Alice Gerson, who was frequently his subject (in the NGA's painting A Friendly Call, for instance), as were their many children.
 Chase painted a wide range of subjects, figures, landscapes and cityscapes, studio interiors, still lifes, and, increasingly later in life, portraits, and he worked with equal brilliance in oil and pastel.
 Chase died in New York City in 1916.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Roof, Katherine Metcalf.
 The Life and Art of William Merritt Chase.
 New York, 1917.